-The Big Muddy Film Festival, based at Southern Illinois University Carbondale has become one of the best-respected, wholly independent, community-focused film festivals.
-In its 42nd year, Big Muddy is one of the oldest student-organized film festivals in the United States.
+The Big Muddy Film Festival, based at Southern Illinois University Carbondale has become one of the longest running student organized film festivals in the world.
+The festivals is focused on community, accessability, social justice, and the environment.

 A panel of local activists awards The John Michaels Memorial Film Award, which honors films as activism that address themes of peace, justice, community action, human rights, and environmental conservation.